alireza-mht/sys-fault-detection/readme.md

 ### How to work with it?
 ***
-By running of this project, you can see the figure of each sql_id with its system fault.
-So the requests should contain two parameters:
+By running this project, you can see the figure of each sql_id with its system fault.
+So the requests should contain two parameters: Number of days and selected id.

 Example of requesting the figures: